StockSharp/AlgoTrading/API/3601-3700/3631_RSI_Martingale/README.md

 ## Additional notes
 * The strategy operates on finished candles only and does not evaluate intrabar ticks.
 * Daily profit calculations combine realized strategy PnL with floating PnL based on the latest close price.
-* There is no Python implementation for this strategy in the package; only the C# version is provided.
+* Implementations are available in both C# and Python.